-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and of Play Therapy United Kingdom (PTUK) and adhere to both of their ethical frameworks.
+I am a registered member of both the British Association of Counselling and Psychotherapy (BACP) and of Play Therapy United Kingdom (PTUK) and adhere to both of their ethical frameworks.

 I have attended numerous trauma therapy training across a variety of locations and am particularly interested in working with trauma therapy approaches as a safe and effective method of helping clients deal with issues such a PTSD and abuse.